spotify/rspec-dns/README.md

 The full list of configuration options can be found on the [Resolv docs](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/resolv/rdoc/index.html).

-### Configuring DNS connection timeout
+### Configuring connection timeout

-DNS connection timeout is to stop waiting for resolver.
+Connection timeout is to stop waiting for resolver.
 If you want to wait over default timeout `1`, you can change the timeout in spec files or spec_helpers like this: